Middelkerke Mill of Groenhage

 Current status

-Connection to the grid is planned for November
+Connection to the grid happened in January 2021

 Attention points / lessons learned